Coldest places in Kerala

 A comprehensive list of such tourist destinations in God’s own country is below.

 Which is the coldest place in Kerala?
 Munnar is the coldest place in Kerala.
 Known as the king of hill stations in Kerala, Munnar is a panoramic location with a moderate climate.
-Munnar is the best hill station in Kerala and have pleasant climate throughout the year.
+Munnar is the best hill station in Kerala and has a pleasant climate throughout the year.
 Even during April and May, considered the hottest months in Kerala, the temperature of Munnar falls between a comfortable range of 21 to 23 degrees Celsius.
 The nights here are cool and comfortable.
 The mist covers the hills and valleys during the dawn.
-Many attractions here like the Mattuppety dam, Tea Museum, Eravikulam National Park are worth a visit.
+Many attractions here like the Mattuppety dam, Tea Museum, and Eravikulam National Park are worth a visit.
 Pothenmedu viewpoint, Chinnakkanal waterfalls, and Echo point have some amazing sights in store for those who visit the hill station.

 Thekkady is known for the famous Periyar Wildlife Sanctuary and the beautiful Thekkady lake.
 It is also one of the coolest places in Kerala, as the temperature falls around 25 degrees Celsius even during summer.
 The moderate climate facilitates hiking through the Periyar reserve forest and gives the rare opportunity to see tigers.
-You can also involve in camping, safari, and bamboo rafting.
-Attractions like the tea plantations at Murikkady, ancient Mangala Devi temple, panoramic views from Chellarkovil and Anakkara make the place a buzzing tourist destination.
+You can also involved in camping, safari, and bamboo rafting.
+Attractions like the tea plantations at Murikkady, the ancient Mangala Devi temple, and panoramic views from Chellarkovil and Anakkara make the place a buzzing tourist destination.